 The origin of their name is a neat story too.
 Founders Brandon Landry and Jack Warner were walk-ons on the LSU basketball team.
 In 2001 on a plane trip home after playing Tennessee, the duo drew the floor plan of their idea on a napkin and eventually submitted their business plan to a professor.
-After a “C” grade and rejections from six banks, they kept their dream alive and have grown the franchise to multiple states.
+After a “C” grade and rejections from six banks, they kept their dream alive and had grown the franchise to multiple states.

 Starkville (Miss State)

 The Camphouse, 409 University Avenue – One of Starkville’s newest sports bars, it’s located across from Stromboli’s in the former Halfway House location.
 There’s an outdoor patio with a fire pit for those cooler game days.
-Many of the menu items are made from scratch and they brine and bake their own corned beef.
+Many of the menu items are made from scratch, and they brine and bake their corned beef.
 The “make your own Mac-n-Cheese” is a popular dish.
 Beer and TVs are plentiful too.
 Cowbells are optional and hopefully confined to Starkville.

 Stadium Grill, 1219 Fellows Place – This sports bar is attached to the Hampton Inn, near the Mizzou campus.
-If you have one too many and are staying there then you’re in good shape.
-Appetizers, sandwiches, and burgers are standard fare and as expected, beer and TVs will make your game day festivities complete.
+If you have one too many and are staying there, then you’re in good shape.
+Appetizers, sandwiches, and burgers are standard fare, and as expected, beer and TVs will make your game day festivities complete.

 Oxford (Ole Miss)

-Boure’, Courthouse Square – Oxford’s historic and thriving town square is located within a short distance of Vaught-Hemingway Stadium on the Ole Miss campus.
+Boure’, Courthouse Square – Oxford’s historic and thriving town square is within a short distance of Vaught-Hemingway Stadium on the Ole Miss campus.
 There you’ll find a number of tasty restaurants and bars like City Grocery, Ole Venice Pizza and Proud Larry’s.

 Another option in Oxford is to remain in The Grove, the SEC’s best tail-gaiting venue, bar none.
 Ole Miss fans go all-out to decorate and stock their tents with delicious food and drink.
 About every third tent will have a flat-screen TV.
 Fans who remain in The Grove are hospitable, often inviting you to stop in for a “toddy.”